none

 Your Newsletter Content

 Like blog post writing, the real value of your newsletter lies in the content.
 So, you should follow some of the best practices of bloggers.
-You can read about how to generate ideas for your newsletters here.
+You can read about how to generate ideas for your newsletters in our blogpost.
 But, you may wonder how long your newsletter should be.
 Industry best practices is 200 words.
 If you are wondering how long 200 words is, look at the next paragraph.

 Although a newsletter of 200 words or 20 lines will give you the best results.
 [The industry term for this is click-through-rate].
 This is not a hard and fast rule.
 Whether people read your longer email or not is highly dependent on what you send to them and when you send it.